 There are allegations by Malawi Energy Regulatory Authority (Mera) that Kondowe was abusing his powers by seeking to influence the awarding of a contract for the construction of its headquarters building.

-The apparent inaction on the warrant of arrests for Democratic Progressive Party (DPP) national organising secretary Richard Makondi and businessperson Mohammad Kassam also put ACB on the spotlight.
+The apparent inaction on the warrant of arrests for Democratic Progressive Party (DPP) national organising secretary Richard Makondi also put ACB on the spotlight.

 The Director of Public Prosecutions, Mary Kachale, continues to enjoy the public’s confidence but there is widespread worry that she may not be able to prevail against ACB Director Kondowe, whose intervention in the prosecutorial process has grown.

 Formerly with First Merchant Bank, Kondowe has a strong relationship with the governing DPP’s Makondi.
-That explains, say many Malawians, why Makondi has not been prosecuted over an alleged fraud in 2013 involving a prominent businessman, Kassam, in a K895 m. ($1.2 mn.) deal to supply 35 Toyota vehicles to the Malawi Defence Force.
+That explains, say many Malawians, why Makondi has not been prosecuted over an alleged fraud in 2013 involving a deal to supply 35 Toyota vehicles to the Malawi Defence Force.

-Its former Commander, General Henry Odillo, and his deputy Clement Kafuwa were arrested over the deal in May last year but Kassam and Makondi have not been touched .
+Its former Commander, General Henry Odillo, and his deputy Clement Kafuwa were arrested over the deal in May last year but Makondi has not been touched .

-In March, a magistrate granted the ACB an arrest warrant for Makondi and Kassam, owner of Globe Electronics but the warrants were never enforced.
+In March, a magistrate granted the ACB an arrest warrant for Makondi abut the warrant was never enforced.

 Insiders say Kondowe is responsible.